Canned Dragons

-A personal weblog by Robert — mere Christian, aspiring minimalist, inveterate notetaker, budget audiophile and paper airplane mechanic.
-Self-publishing since 1994.
+A personal weblog by Robert — a mere Christian, aspiring minimalist, budget audiophile and paper airplane mechanic.

 read more…